 Veronique Boitel-Burchinal has been practicing yoga and meditation for a long time.
 At a very young age, she had the beautiful opportunity to be exposed to spiritual teachers that inspired her and introduced her to yoga and meditation.
 Later through her extensive international travels as an opera singer and coach, she experienced many different styles of yoga.
 When she came to New York City from France she deepened her practice with YogaWorks and proper attention to alignment.
 In 2006 she came in Athens as a voice teacher at UGA and was touched by the spiritual awareness she found there.
 She received her certification as a yoga teacher with Vastu yoga in 2010.
 She also has a private practice as a certified Core Energetics body psychotherapist as well as certified in Sophrology (a French discipline which involves stress management and guided meditation).
+See her website.
 Whether it is through singing, yoga, or deeper self inner work, Veronique enjoys participating in helping to raise the presence and consciousness to the evolutionary impulse, opening the door to the infinite.

 RUBBER SOUL YOGA

 SUGGESTIONS (and gentle understandings) FOR STUDENTS

 1. We're pretty easy-going, but we do request that you arrive 10 minutes early, take off your shoes when entering the studio, turn off the ringer on your phone, and avoid wearing strong perfumes or deodorants.

 2. When you enter the practice space, settle in and possibly sit in stillness.